-"Business Day" means a day other than a Saturday, Sunday or statutory holiday in the province of Quebec; "Effective Date" means the date stated as the "Date of the Contract" on the first page of the Contract; "General Conditions" means the general conditions for service attached hereto as Annex E; "Initial Term" has the meaning ascribed to in Section 3.01; "Pricing Table" means the table attached hereto as Annex B; "SPOC" means the Contractor's single point of contact referred to in Section 5.01 of the Articles of Agreement; "SOW" means the statement of work attached hereto as Annex A and the appendices referred to therein, if any; and "Term" means the Initial Term and any additional periods resulting from Elections Canada exercising its irrevocable option to extend the period of the Contract provided for in Section
+"Business Day" means a day other than a Saturday, Sunday or statutory holiday in the province of Quebec; "Effective Date" means the date stated as the effective date on the first page of the Contract; "General Conditions" means the general conditions for Services attached hereto as Annex G; "Initial Term" has the meaning ascribed to in Section 4.01; "Pricing Table" means the table attached hereto as Annex B; "SPOC" means the Contractor's single point of contact referred to in Section 6.01; "SOW" means the statement of work attached hereto as Annex A and the appendices referred to therein, if any; "Term" means the Initial Term and any additional periods resulting from Elections Canada exercising its irrevocable option to extend the period of the Contract provided for in Section 4.03.

-1.01.02 The definitions of words and terms in the annexes and appendices apply to capitalized words and terms used in these Articles of Agreement as if those words and terms were defined herein.
+- 1.01.02 The definitions of words and terms in the annexes and appendices apply to capitalized words and terms used in these Articles of Agreement as if those words and terms were defined herein. - 1.01.03 The headings used in the Contract are inserted for convenience of reference only and shall not affect their interpretation. - 1.01.04 In the Contract, words importing the singular number include the plural and vice versa, and words importing the masculine gender include the feminine gender and the neuter.

-3.02 of the Articles of Agreement.

-1.01.03 The headings used in the Contract are inserted for convenience of reference only and shall not affect their interpretation.

-1.01.04 In the Contract, words importing the singular number include the plural and vice versa, and words importing the masculine gender include the feminine gender and the neuter.